 Whereas we oversize the suit, the gloves we use for beekeeping need a snug fit.

-That becomes difficult when you’re dealing with beekeeping gloves are that are a size or two too big.
+That becomes difficult when dealing with beekeeping gloves that are a size or two too big.

 A pair of beekeeping gloves that don’t fit well make it easier to squash bees and increase your clumsiness.

 You need beekeeping gloves that will stay put as you work.